Are you a bibliophile? Are you the sort of person who always has their head in a book?

 Kirkus is an established company that offers various services to self-published and indie writers, including book reviews, editing and marketing.

-At the time of writing, they are accepting applications for freelance book reviewers.
+At the time of writing, they are accepting applications for freelance book reviewers for Kirkus Indie, which focused on indie authors and self-published books.
 They pay cash for book reviews in many different genres.
 Reviews should be around 350 words in length.

-You can apply by sending your resume and writing samples to the email address on their careers page.
+You can apply by sending your resume and writing samples to the email address on the Kirkus Media careers page.
 Keep an eye on this page for potential other publishing job opportunities, such as editing or marketing!

 Online Book Club